 Welcome to play!
-Invite a creative life counsellor into your child’s life and watch the magic happen!
+Invite a creative content creator into your child’s life and watch the magic happen!
 Who needs video games, anorexic dolls, and regimented craft kits when kids have so many stories ripe for exploration and invention.
-A creative life counsellor isn’t a babysitter or a simple craft coordinator; our specialized skill set opens imaginations and turns story into a personalized – ridiculously fun! – physical reality.
+A creative content creator isn’t a babysitter or a simple craft coordinator; our specialized skill set opens imaginations and turns story into a personalized – ridiculously fun! – physical reality.

 So let’s open my Magic-Mary-Poppins-Carpet-Bag and take a trip through a multi-session example of how a creative life coach can – how do I put this – blow your kid’s mind!
 And after watching how much fun she or he is having, you just might be tempted to bring your own stories into reality.
 From storied portraits, personalized recipes, to anniversary gifts… just imagine the possibilities…